keyu-tian/SparK/pretrain/README.md

 ## Tutorial for pretraining your own dataset

-Replace the function `build_dataset_to_pretrain` in [line54-75 of /pretrain/utils/imagenet.py](/pretrain/utils/imagenet.py#L54-L75) to yours.
+See the comment of function `build_dataset_to_pretrain` in [line55 of /pretrain/utils/imagenet.py](/pretrain/utils/imagenet.py#L55) to yours.
-This function should return a `Dataset` object.
-You may use args like `args.data_path` and `args.input_size` to help build your dataset.
-And when running experiment you can use `--data_path=... --input_size=...` to specify them.
+Define a subclass of `torch.utils.data.Dataset` for your own unlabeled dataset, to replace our `ImageNetDataset`.
+Use `args.data_path` and `args.input_size` to help build your dataset, with `--data_path=... --input_size=...` to specify them.
-Note the batch size `--bs` is the total batch size of all GPU, which may also need to be tuned.
+Note the batch size `--bs` is the total batch size of all GPU, which may need to be adjusted based on your dataset size.
+For instance, we use `--bs=4096` for ImageNet, which contains 1.28 million images.

-Note that you can specify `--init_weight=/path/to/res50_withdecoder_1kpretrained_spark_style.pth` to do your pretraining from our pretrained weights, rather than form scratch.
+**If your dataset is relatively small**, you can try `--init_weight=/path/to/res50_withdecoder_1kpretrained_spark_style.pth` to do your pretraining *from our pretrained weights*, rather than *form scratch* (like doing a self-supervised finetuning).

 ## Debug on 1 GPU (without DistributedDataParallel)